 “All I can say is that it is gorgeous, perfection.
 Thank you Berkeley Homes.” – Pam, resident at One Tower Bridge

 If you’re seeking penthouse living with good transport links, consider Crest Nicholson’s The Perspective Building, which offers four floors of luxury living and easy access to Waterloo and Lambeth North stations.

 “What I like about it is it’s very convenient.
 We have a uniformed concierge to pick up parcels, let you or your guests in and offer security and assistance.
 I feel very safe and secure due to the key fob system and single entrance.
 Lots of my friends live in the building, so there is a good community feel.” – Anon, verified resident at The Perspective Building

 Galliard’s County Hall Apartments is just a stone’s throw from the London Eye, meaning a plum spot for the spectacular NYE fireworks.
 There are more than 600 stylish apartments here, and residents have access to a private gym, pool and spa.

 “Enjoy using this flat during the week while I work in London and it is very close to the office and other amenities, loving the cosmopolitan environment and would recommend this apartment for all the fantastic facilities that are on offer.” – Charlie Smith, resident at County Hall Apartments

-“I really like living in a new development, everything is brand new and there are lots of shared facilities which really come in handy, especially having an on-site gym.
-I also love the design of both the building and the flats, it’s very modern and stylish.” – Anonymous, verified resident at Blackfriars Circus
+“I really like living in a new development, everything is brand new and there are lots of shared facilities which really come in handy, especially having an on-site gym.” – Anonymous, verified resident at Blackfriars Circus